Staying focused on your goals may be difficult at times as a freelancer.

 You can do this by following some of these techniques.
-It is not physics, chemistry or math.
+It is not physics, chemistry, or math.
 They’re all easy to follow, therefore I think you should give them a try if you struggle with keeping yourself on schedule.
-As this has something to do with personal and time management, and not with the field we work in, it suits both designers and developers.

 1. Be a perfectionist